AoifeW123/High-Low/README.md

 How We Addressed The Requirements
 How will your planned product meet the user requirements.

+Using

-The first step in planning for the requirements is to identfy was is being asked from the breif
+The first step in planning for the requirements is to identfy what is being asked from the breif.
+From the brief, using the flowchart below and research will allow the full development of the program.

 ### III.
 Genre